richardmillen/etude-2-net-patterns/docs/NameServer.md

-# Example 5: Name Lookup Server
+# Name Lookup Server Example

-Clients contact a central service lookup which returns address information for any running instances.
+Clients contact a central service lookup which returns address information for the registered instance.
 The client then contacts the desired service directly.

 ## Goals